 Home care for seniors in Anchorage, AK discusses how your senior loved one can look for signs of breast cancer!

 The impact and progress made

 As much as all this has been achieved, breast cancer still ranks as the second most common cause of cancer-related deaths in women.
-Comfort Keepers home care for seniors sees the need for more rigorous breast cancer awareness campaigns and development of more accessible and far reaching screening programs.
+Comfort Keepers home care for seniors sees the need for more rigorous breast cancer awareness campaigns and the development of more accessible and far-reaching screening programs.
 This is especially so for the elderly women, aged 65 years and above who need to be regularly screened and cautiously handled in the event that a suspicious lesion is found in them.

 What is breast cancer?

 Breast cancer basically refers to the abnormal growth of breast cells, occasioned by a mutation or modification of the genes regulating the cell growth cycle.
-The resultant growth could either be a malignant or benign tumor, the ominous and threatening tumors and the non-threatening or innocent growths respectively.
+The resultant growth could either be a malignant or benign tumor, the ominous and threatening tumors, and the non-threatening or innocent growths respectively.
 The following risk factors are associated with a high likelihood of getting breast cancer and we as Comfort Keepers home care for seniors urge you to take note of them:

-- A positive family history of breast cancer among the first degree relatives
+- A positive family history of breast cancer among the first-degree relatives

 - An advanced age